jeffpar/pcjs.v1/devices/pc8080/machine/vt100/debugger/README.md

 top or bottom halves of the double-high characters should be displayed, because double-high always implies double-wide (ie, there is no support for double-high, single-wide characters).

-Conssequently, a VT100 [machine XML file](machine.xml) must set the Video component's *bufferRAM* property to "true", indicating that existing RAM should be used, and a new property, *bufferFormat* must be set to "vt100", enabling support for the VT100's line data format; eg:
+Consequently, a VT100 [machine XML file](machine.xml) must set the Video component's *bufferRAM* property to "true", indicating that existing RAM should be used, and a new property, *bufferFormat* must be set to "vt100", enabling support for the VT100's line data format; eg: